animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-These three annotations are the Spring application developer’s starting point when working with Apache Geode.
+These three annotations are the Spring application developer's starting point when working with Apache Geode.

 </div>